 Network management can be performed in-band using a TCP/IP or Telnet connection to the switch.
 This card also includes a built-in Web agent that provides management access via common http browsers such as Netscape Navigator and Microsoft's Internet Explorer.
 In addition, the console port allows out-of-band management using a PC, terminal, or modem connection.

-The VH-4802 switch is desktop or rack-mountable.
+The VH-8TX1UM/VH-8TX1MF switch is desktop mountable.
 LEDs on the front panel provide information about the operating status of the switch.
-The rear panel contains the power connector, redundant power connector, serial console port, and two slots for the optional modules.
-The side panel includes two fans that maintain ventilation and cooling for internal switch components.
+The rear panel contains the power connector and serial console port.

 Features